tldr-pages/tldr/pages/common/termdown.md

 `termdown {{1m30s}}`

-- Start a 1 minute 30 seconds countdown with blinking terminal at the end:
+- Start a 1 minute 30 seconds countdown with blinking the terminal at the end:

 `termdown {{1m30s}} --blink`